Register Samples Interactively¶

 All samples must conform to a checklist of values which depend on the type of sample.
 The easiest way to view the available checklists is the sample checklist portal.
-Here you can select a checklist, customise its values, and view the allowed input for each field.
-You can then download it in spreadsheet form and upload it as described in Step 1, below.
-However, if you prefer to fill in a web form to make your sample submission, please read the full article that follows.
+Here you can select a checklist, review its mandatory and optional fields, and understand its allowed values.

 There are three steps to registering your sample(s).